tensor-compiler/taco/README.md

     export LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH
     export LIBRARY_PATH=/usr/local/cuda/lib64:$LIBRARY_PATH

-If you do not have CUDA installed, you can still use the taco cli to generate CUDA code with the -cuda flag
+If you do not have CUDA installed, you can still use the taco cli to generate CUDA code with the -cuda flag.

 To run the test suite: